 Saving money can be just as important as earning money, and so can investing.
 It can be hard to do but train yourself to not go below a certain threshold in your bank and learn to recognize good deals as you see them.

 Make use of the item market and forums

 Sometimes you can find really good deals on the Item Market or through other players on the forums.
 Treats from the store cost $40 per use, if you hunt on the item market or look in Items for Sale sometimes you can get really good deals in bulk for treats.

 Flipping is essentially buying low and selling high.
 So comb through the item market or horse sales and buy items that you think are priced too low and should be sold higher, or treats that can be condensed and sold for a better price per unit.
 It takes a lot of trial and error and playing the market, but you can make pretty good money if you become good at it.
 However be warned that many people do not appreciate this way of doing business and could get offended by your actions.
+Additionally it should be noted that attempting to control the price of any market asset is against the Code of Conduct.
 Use your discretion when flipping, and remember actual store prices.

 Investing money for the future can pay off or not and usually requires a large sum of startup money.
 For example, if you see a trend going of Silver Quarter Horses and want to capitalize, maybe you buy a few Color Applicators or DNA Tweaks to use on your Quarter Horses in order to sell their offspring for more.
 The trend could continue and your horses sell for enough to make back what you spent and more, or it could die off and you’re left with awesome Silver babies and a lot less money.
 Or perhaps you’ve seen an upward tick in the use of Yellow Apples so you buy all of the ones less than $15 per use to sell later at $20 per use.